 He was a ray of sunshine in the world that made everyone smile and feel loved.
 He was a little piece of Heaven.
 He danced through life with a juice box in one hand and a marvel action figure in the other.

 I had the privilege to be with Mick and his parents as he passed away in the hospital December of 2016.
-I can safely say that sharing that moment with them, is the most sacred memory I will ever have in this lifetime.
+I can safely say that sharing that moment with them, is the most sacred moment I will ever have in this lifetime.
 I had the honor of witnessing my favorite human transition to his next place.
-Holding space for him to go back Home is a moment that I will never forget.
+Holding space for him to go back Home is a moment that I can never forget.

 After his passing, I found that I couldn’t integrate back into my old life.
 I began to question everything I was taught and wanted to search deeper for the purpose of not just my life, but all life.